 Obviously, employers do not look favorably upon an applicant’s documented criminal history when searching for qualified employees.
 In some career fields certain misdemeanor convictions can prevent a person from obtaining or maintaining a professional license, and for that matter, a job.

 What can be done about a past conviction?

 The answer depends on whether the conviction was for a felony or a misdemeanor, whether the sentence included incarceration, and whether the conviction was in state or federal court.

-In Nebraska, a person convicted of a misdemeanor or felony in state court who does not receive a sentence of incarceration, may have their lawyer file a petition to set the conviction aside.
+In Nebraska, a person convicted of a misdemeanor or felony in state court who does not receive a sentence of more than one year incarceration may have their lawyer file a petition to set the conviction aside.
 If granted, this nullifies the conviction.
-Note though, this does not erase all record of the conviction, or its effects.
+However, this does not erase all record of the conviction or its effects.
 For example, the conviction may still be considered when a person applies to have a subsequent conviction set aside.

 Another remedy for state violations

 A pardon from the Board of Pardons, a three-member board, comprised of the Governor, the Attorney General, and the Secretary of State.
 Also, a mayor may pardon persons convicted of violating city ordinances, which are misdemeanors.
 However, only the Board of Pardons has the authority to fully pardon persons convicted of felonies in state court.
 A pardon from the Nebraska Board of Pardons also restores a convicted person’s civil rights.

 Felony convictions in federal court can be pardoned by the President of the United States.
 Unfortunately Presidential Pardons are generally rare.